RESEARCH GROUP

 Csaba Göncöl

-Csaba Göncöl’s field of interests are the history, philology, and Turkic chronicles of the Golden Horde (13th-15th centuries) and it’s successor-states (primarily the Crimean Khanate, 15th-18th centuries), as well as Hungarian-Habsburg-Ottoman diplomatic relationships (16th-17th centuries).
+His field of interests are the history, philology, and Turkic chronicles of the Golden Horde (13th–15th centuries) and its successor-states (primarily the Crimean Khanate, 15th–18th centuries), as well as Hungarian-Habsburg-Ottoman diplomatic relationships (16th–17th centuries).
+For the project, he is editing Crimean Tatar letters from the Berlin archives.
 See more details under the link, and his bibliography.

 Domagoj Madunić